Bess-Hub/Bess-Hub/README.md

   <h2> Ok, but what am I doing here? </h2>
 </div>

-- 💭 Short answer: I’m looking for a professional opportunity.
+- 💭 Short answer: Applying a hobby of mine to things I like

 - 🌱 I’m currently exploring an old hobby of mine...
 PROGRAMMING!
 But baby steps, I am doing it little by little, trying different languages and tools, learning new things on the go.